Trey Mancini Player Props: Cubs vs. Dodgers

 Trey Mancini At The Plate

-- Mancini has a home run and a walk while batting .234.
+- Mancini is hitting .196 with a home run and a walk.

-- In eight of 12 games this season (66.7%), Mancini has reached via hit, and that includes multiple hits twice.
+- This season, Mancini has recorded at least one hit in eight of 14 games (57.1%), and had multiple hits twice.

-- In five games this year (41.7%), Mancini has picked up an RBI, including two games with multiple runs batted in.
+- Mancini has driven in a run in five games this year (35.7%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.